|Birth: ||Nov. 22, 1930|

 Pastor of the Emanuel United Methodist Church of Brunswick Georgia

-Son of Mamie Brinson, loving husband, father of 4 children, brother of Marion Hughes
+Son of Mamie Brinson, loving husband, father of 4 children, brother of Marion Hughes, grandfather of 4 children and Uncle of 4 children.

-They became Officers for the organization in 1953 The family lived in several states where they served in the Church.
-Living in West Virginia, Oklahoma, Massachusetts and Georgia.
-President Jimmy Carter has been in attendance at their Church.
+They became Officers for the Salvation Army in 1953.
+The family lived in several states where they served in the Church.
+Living in Virginia, West Virginia, Oklahoma, Massachusetts and Georgia.

 This bio was created with love and respect.